happytm/BatteryNode/README.md

 ## Very low power consumption.

+This is the main goal of this project.
 Proberequest protocol is used for data transfer to conserve power.

 ## No local linux server or cloud service required.